Side Effects of Cocaine: The Path of Destruction

 Seizures, strokes, and coma can accompany cocaine overdose.
 According to the findings of the study, conducted by Sean Treadwell and Tom Robinson, cocaine can lead to strokes and coma or sudden death even in persons with no cardiovascular risk factors.
 This is because cocaine constricts blood vessels and may lead to the formation of life-threatening clots.

-Acute Effects of Cocaine Cocktails
+What Are Acute Side Effects of Cocaine?

 According to the National Institute on Drug Abuse, sudden death right after taking cocaine can occur usually in cases where cocaine has been mixed with alcohol or heroin.